Tulip-Dev/tulip/doc/user/gui.rst

 |l_blu| Workspace view

+From this point and even if it is partially incorrect, we will refer to the Tulip perspective by simply using the term Tulip.
+Differenciating one from the other should not be too complex as the perspective window proposes the visualization actions and the Tulip framework window only offers you to manage your plugins and to choose your project.

 .. _menu:

 Menus
 =====

-The Tulips's User Interface exploits the standard *File, Edit, Window, Help* menu options.
+The Tulip User Interface exploits the standard *File, Edit, Window, Help* menu options.

 .. image:: _images/mainmenu.png